suwinphyu/selenium-java/README.md

 # selenium-java
-Tutorials for selenium web driver with java
+Tutorials for selenium web driver with java.

 Learning from https://testautomationu.applitools.com/